 Daytona beach, rideable by cars, choppers or what have you…

 • Daytona Beach: hard partying and fast racing in the city of speed.
 Explore the huge, hard beach and see the top action at the Daytona International Speedway during the Indy 500 race or wait for the Harleys to turn up during Bike Week (end of February).

 • Cocoa Beach: a lively surfing beach along the Space Coast, close to Orlando and Kennedy Space center so an ideal destination for a break from visiting amusement parks.
 Look for lively sunset events at Pier 60 daily.

-• Tampa: although a large and uninspiring city, Tampa is a lively place and hosts some excellent tourist attractions such as the Florida Aquarium, the animal-packed African-theme park rides of Busch Gardens, Adventure Island Water Park with exhilarating water rides, and MOSI (Museum of Science and Industry), featuring Florida's only IMAX theatre.
-The Gasparilla Pirate Festival, known as the 'Mardi Gras of Tampa' on the last Saturday of January is a fun time to be there.
+• Tampa: although a large and uninspiring city, Tampa is a lively place and hosts some excellent tourist attractions.
+For example the Florida Aquarium, the animal-packed African-theme park rides of Busch Gardens, Adventure Island Water Park with exhilarating water rides, and MOSI (Museum of Science and Industry).
+The Gasparilla Pirate Festival, known as the ‘Mardi Gras of Tampa’ on the last Saturday of January is a fun time to be there.

 The city is also famed for its superb city beach as well as others nearby such as North Beach in Fort De Soto Park.

 • Citrus County: based around the Crystal and Homosassa rivers are protected areas rich in wildlife such as manatees.